Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: ReDiFine

-In addition to visual inspections for images generated using our ReDiFine, we also compare the quantitative results of ReDiFine to baselines with different CFG scales on FID, CLIP, and SFD.
-Results are shown in Figure~\ref{figure:metric:all}.
-For different datasets and metrics, ReDiFine achieves comparable performance to the optimal CFG scale ($2.5$ for Pokemon and Kumapi, $1.5$ for CelebA-1k and Butterfly).
+In addition to visual inspections for images generated using ReDiFine, we compare the quantitative results of ReDiFine to baselines with different CFG scales across FID, CLIP score, SFD, and recall.
+Details about each metric are provided in Appendix~\ref{appendix:experimental_setting:metrics}.
+DiNOv2 features are used to compute FID, recall, and SFD.
+We follow \cite{kynkaanniemi2019improved} to compute recall and set the number of neighbors for computing recall $5$.
+The results, shown in Figure~\ref{figure:metric:all}, demonstrate that ReDiFine achieves performance comparable to the optimal CFG scales ($2.5$ for Pokemon and Kumapi, $1.5$ for CelebA-1k and Butterfly) across different datasets and metrics.